Jim Pitts: 2013 budget challenge

 In 2013, Appropriations chairman Pitts and Speaker Straus faced the task of reconciling an expected $4.7 billion shortfall in the state budget.
 Since 2003, annual spending by Texas state government has been kept in the lower single digits and below the rates of inflation and population growth.
 Pitts awaited a report from the retiring Texas Comptroller Susan Combs regarding the expected receipts for the 2013–2014 biennium.

 Admissions controversy at University of Texas-Austin

 Pitts became ensnared in an admissions "clout" scandal at the University of Texas at Austin in 2013.
 Publicly available documents revealed that Pitts and two other members of the House sent more letters to the president of the University of Texas on behalf of applicants than anyone else whose correspondence was included in a recent inquiry into admissions favoritism.

 The University of Texas System retained Kroll, Inc. to investigate admissions practices at the University of Texas-Austin.
 The investigation was expanded in December 2014 by former UT System Chancellor Francisco G. Cigarroa.

-Retirement in 2015
+Personal life

+Pitts was born in Dallas, Texas on January 1, 1947.
+He was the twin son (with John R. Pitts) of Roy Eugene Pitts and Agnes Theresa Maloney, who currently live in Henderson County.
+His sister, Rosemary Burns, lives in Henderson County where Pitts resided before he died.